HODIE (Roman Calendar): ante diem sextum Idus Iulias.

 MYTHS and LEGENDS: The art image for today's legend shows Phaethon; you can also see the legends for the current week listed together here.

 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Vincula Mortis.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Tolle Moras.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Cornix et Urna, the famous story of the thirsty crow (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Corvus Aquilam Imitans, the story of a crow who thought he was an eagle (this fable has a vocabulary list).

 Words from Mythology.
 For more about AMBROSIA, see this blog post.